Interview with author Jenny Knipfer

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q6.
-How long did it take you to write ‘Cherry Trees’ book?
+How long did it take you to write ‘Discover Laws of the Universe’ book?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Blue And White’?
+Tell us about the process of coming up with the book cover and the title ‘Discover Laws of the Universe’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?